You don’t have to be a dam expert to realize that the new Bee Tree Reservoir holds a whole lot of water (more than 520 million gallons, actually).

 Still, things could be much worse.
 Praising the foresight of those city leaders who bought the North Fork and Bee Tree watersheds way back when—and the residents who argued for better water quality while he was mayor—Bissette says: “Thank goodness.
 We’d be in a world of hurt otherwise.”

 [Freelance writer Margaret V. Williams covered city politics and water issues for Xpress from 1994 to 2001.
-She returned to Xpress and is the managing editor.
-She can be reached at firstname.lastname@example.org.]
+She returned to Xpress and served as managing editor till 2015.]